FlowModelingControl/data_driven_splashing_model/README.md

-# Uncertainty magnification factors for RG splashing model.
+# Data-driven splashing threshold model for drop impact on dry smooth surfaces
-This repository contains a Python implementation of the uncertainty magnification factors (UMFs) presented in ??? for the drop impact splashing model proposed by Riboux & Gordillo (2014; 2015).
-Please refer to the main text for more details.
+This repository provides the Python implementation for the uncertainty quantification method and the data-driven splashing threshold (DST) model presented by Pierzyna et al. (2020).

+* The uncertainty quantifier (see `example_uq.py`) propagates user-definable measurement uncertainties through the equations of the Riboux & Gordillo (2014; 2015) splashing model.
+It yields the combined uncertainty of the RG splashing parameter `beta` (relative or absolute) for a given set of measured drop impacts.
+* The DST model (see `example_dst.py`) can be used to calculate the splashing threshold for drop impacts on a dry smooth surface and to predict the respective splashing outcome (deposition or splashing).
+The threshold was derived using sophisticated machine learning techniques for a wide range of impact conditions as detailed in Pierzyna et al. (2020) and is based on the RG splashing model (Riboux & Gordillo 2014; 2015).

+Please refer to our article for more details (Pierzyna et al. 2020).

 ## Requirements / Dependencies
 * Python 3